6 Ways You Can Ruin Your Recordings Without Even Knowing About It

 But isn’t it better to read someone else’s mistakes and learn from them?

-Instead of doing it on the job.
+It’s easier than doing it on the job.
 When your client is looking at you puzzled because his whole vocal track sounds distorted.

 And you don’t even know why.